Reports To: Programs Director

-Hours: 100% FTE or negotiable but no less than 85% FTE; frequently on weekends and evenings
+Hours: 100% FTE or negotiable but no less than 85% FTE; including evenings and weekends

-To determine salary, we use a salary calculation system which takes into consideration nontraditional backgrounds, lived experience, community involvement, work experience, training, degrees, certifications and more.
+Salary Range & Benefits: $45,000 – $65,000 annually (beginning organizers should expect to land on the lower part of the range between $45,000 – $55,000).
+To determine salary, we use a salary calculation system which takes into consideration nontraditional backgrounds, lived experience, community involvement, work experience, training, degrees, certifications, and more.

 Note: This is a union-eligible position with bargaining unit OPEIU Local 12.

 Mission: LSP is an organization grounded in its mission and membership.
-We seek to do work that ensures that the health of the land is enhanced, small- and mid-sized farms thrive, communities are prosperous, and true democracy flourishes.
+We seek to do work that ensures that people impacted by climate change and systemic oppression are driving solutions on the land, in communities and through our democracy.
 The mission of the Land Stewardship Project is to foster an ethic of stewardship for farmland, to promote sustainable agriculture, and to develop healthy communities.
 Farm Beginnings provides farmer-to-farmer training and networking and organizes to change the conditions impacting farmers and food systems.

 What you bring to the position: